 Healing Apps for Busy Teachers

 Given the very small windows we have right now to slow down and take care of ourselves, apps that provide free, bite-sized meditations, breathing exercises, classes, and regular “check ins” are a godsend.
-I strongly recommend exploring Insight Timer, which doesn’t require a login to use and is free.
+We strongly recommend exploring Insight Timer, which doesn’t require a login to use and is free.
 This app allows you to access live teachings, guided meditations, a useful timer to help you shape your regular meditation goals, plus so much more.
-K-12 teachers that I’ve worked with this past year also love Calm and Headspace, which are subscription services.
+K-12 teachers that we’ve worked with love Calm and Headspace, which are subscription services.
 The Atmosphere app offers something a little different: binaural and isochronic sound healing frequencies.
-What I love about this feature is that with headphones, for ten or fifteen minutes at a sitting, you can help your brain achieve calm, reduce anxiety, and reset your nervous system.
+What we love about this feature is that with headphones, for ten or fifteen minutes at a sitting, you can help your brain achieve calm, reduce anxiety, and reset your nervous system.
 For busy teachers, this is something do-able.
 We can pop our headphones on for ten minutes in the car, on the subway, while preparing for our day in the bathroom, or in bed just before sleep—and voila, some easy, no-effort healing.